ScrierOne/Assorted-Adjustments/README.md

 ### Dire Charm makes its target go berserk

 Dire Charm makes its target go berserk, as in PnP.
+Also serves to make the spell distinct from being just another Charm Person.

 ### Prevent Mislead clones from being able to attack when speed weapons are equipped